Moygownagh: History

-The story of how the parish got its name is told in the 7th century Life of St. Cormac, taken from McFirbis.
-It relates how St. Cormac while on a journey, came to the place called Moygownagh, where he met St. Daria who was abbess of a nunnery there.
-She received him so hospitably that on his departure he blessed her and her place of habitation, and prayed that Moygownagh would abound in cows and herds.
-His prayers were answered, and from then on the place was known as Mag Gamhnach, which means 'plain of the cows with calves'.
+According to folklore, the parish was named by St. Cormac in the 5th or 6th century.
+According to the legend, while on a journey in the area, St. Cormac met St. Daria, who was the abbess of a nunnery there.
+She received him so hospitably that on his departure, he blessed her and her place of habitation and prayed that the area would abound in cows and herds.
+His prayers were answered, and from then on, the place was known as Mag Gamhnach (Moygownagh), meaning 'plain of the cows with calves'.

 Although there is no monument in the parish erected in to St. Daria, St. Cormac gives his name to the church.
 It is thought that St. Daire's convent was situated where the old cemetery now stands.

 In ancient times, Moygownagh, most of Kilfian and a small part of Crossmolina formed the territory known as Bredach.

-There was a Protestant church near Garranard Post Office which itself was the parson's residence.
+There was a Protestant church near Garranard Post Office, which itself was the parson's residence.
 The stones remaining in the old Protestant church were used in the foundation of the present parochial house.
-The present church was built in 1846 by Father James McNamera.
-It is situated in Ardvarney townland, once owned by a landlord called Stackpole.
+The present church was built in 1846 by Father James McNamera in Ardvarney townland.

 In Samuel Lewis's Topographical Dictionary of Ireland, published in 1837, the area is described as:

 MAGANAUGH, or MOYGOWNAGH, a parish, in the barony of Tyrawley, county of Mayo, and province of Connaught, 7 miles (S.W.) from Killala, on the road from Crossmolina to Ballycastle; containing 1,981 inhabitants.
 This parish is situated on the river Awenmore, and comprises 4100 statute acres; the land is light, chiefly under tillage, with some pasture, and great quantities of bog and mountain; limestone abounds.

 The principal seats are Belleville, the residence of Capt.
 W. Orme; Glenmore, of W. Orme, Esq.; and Stonehall, of T. Knox, Esq.
 It is a vicarage, in the diocese of Killala, forming part of the union of Crossmolina; the rectory is partly appropriate to the precentorship of Killala, and partly to the vicars choral of Christchurch, Dublin.
 The tithes amount to £110, of which £35.10 is payable to the vicars choral, £19.10 to the precentor, and £55 to the vicar.
 The R.C. parish is co-extensive with that of the Established Church; the chapel is small and in bad repair.
 About 70 children are educated in a public and about 10 in a private school.

-Church
+Amenities

+There is a petrol station, pub and convenience store (Mitchell's) in Moygownagh village.
+The local primary school, known as Cormaic Naofa or Carn National School, had an enrollment of 39 pupils as of 2024.
+The Catholic church in Moygownagh, also dedicated to Saint Cormac, is in the Roman Catholic Diocese of Killala.